aerleon/aerleon/README.md

 ## Contact

-Official channels for communicating issues is via [Github Issues](https://github.com/aerleon/aerleon/issues)
+Official channels for communicating issues is via [Github Issues](https://github.com/aerleon/aerleon/issues).

-General discussions can be had either in [Github Discussions](https://github.com/aerleon/aerleon/discussions) or in our [Slack Server](https://aerleon.slack.com/)
+General discussions can be had either in [Github Discussions](https://github.com/aerleon/aerleon/discussions) or in our [Slack Server](https://aerleon.slack.com/).

 ### Contact Maintainers

-You can always reach out to us on  [Slack](https://aerleon.slack.com/) You many also reach out to us via e-mail
+You can always reach out to us on  [Slack](https://aerleon.slack.com/).
+You many also reach out to us via e-mail.

 Rob Ankeny ([ankenyr@gmail.com](mailto:ankenyr@gmail.com))